-It was one of the sweetest moments of my life.
+It was one of the sweetest moments of my time in wildlife rescue – and of my life.

 I’m delighted to report that both of the bobcats grew up strong and healthy after that.
 Every time I went to visit them, they raced to the front of their pen and eagerly rubbed on me in greeting, purring and telling me all about their day.

 In The Heart School of Animal Communication, I teach animal lovers like you all over the world HOW to communicate with animals in my online self study courses.

 The reason is so that you can really be there when animals need you the most, whether it be in wildlife rescue or your own home.
 So you can be their Hero, their best friend, their confidante.
 So they can help you too by sharing what they know that you don’t, yet.
 Together you can save each other’s lives one day…

 Did this story resonate with you?
 Leave your comment below!

 Did you enjoy this article?
 Here is some more great posts all about animal communication: